HBanana-1/jobs/README.md

-My first time working with CSV and python!
-Combined data from Stack Overflow and Indeed to put it in a CSV file.
+Using Flask with Python to put the jobs in a database.
+Creates my own searching system in a website!
+Information can be downloaded as a CSV as well.